 Difficulty: Moderate

-Fees and Reservations: Reservations required.
-Camping fees are $10/person/night.
-You will also need to pay National Park entry fees of $10/person/day.
+Fees and Reservations: Reservations and camping fees are required.
+You will also need to pay National Park entry fees.

-More Info: Get the details in my Mount Revelstoke National Park guide.
-See Mount Revelstoke National Park for reservations.
+- Get the details in my Mount Revelstoke National Park guide.

 Mount Assiniboine